Dogecoin: Everything you need to know about the cryptocurrency

 After tweets from Tesla CEO Elon Musk and rapper Snoop Dogg, the cryptocurrency Dogecoin, which started as a joke, has surged in market value.
 WSJ looks at why online investors are pouring money into the meme-inspired virtual currency.

 Dogecoin is the new Bitcoin.
-Maybe, it’s too early to say that but in the next few months Dogecoin may emerge as the cryptocurrency of 2021.
-It’s already on path, witnessing a massive surge since the start of the year.
-Dogecoin has given nearly 1900 per cent returns since January 2021.
+Maybe, it’s too early to say that but in the next few months, Dogecoin may emerge as the cryptocurrency of 2021.
+It’s already on the path, witnessing a massive surge since the start of the year.
+Dogecoin has given nearly 1900 percent returns since January 2021.
 Yes, you read that right.
 There was a time when one coin was worth less than a cent, but the recent surge has taken its value to $0.122680 or almost 12 cents.
-That’s incredible for a digital currency started as a joke.
+That’s incredible for a digital currency that started as a joke.
 We will get to that bit in a while.